DeepLearnPhysics/larcvdataset/README.md

 * ROOT6: LArCV2's primary dependency
 * numpy: an optional LArCV2 dependency but necessary for LArCV2's python interface
-* LArCV2 is built and the proper environment variables have been setup (via configure.sh)
+* LArCV1 or LArCV2 is built and the proper environment variables have been setup (via configure.sh).
+  Note that you can only have one set up in a given shell at a time!

 ## Installing this module